How Training Benefits work

 - Do not need to look for work, as long as you are making progress in training.

-The program does not directly pay for books, tuition or other school-related fees, but you can choose to use unemployment benefits to pay for these needs.
+The program does not directly pay for books, tuition or other school-related fees.
+But you can choose to use unemployment benefits to pay for these needs.

-How to qualify for TB
+How to qualify for Training Benefits

 To qualify for TB, you need to: